On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

 \section{Numerical results}

-In order to evaluate the performance and efficiency of the constrained SDC scheme the numerical experiments are conducted using several choices of the $\bm{Q}_\Delta$ matrix as introduced in \prettyref{sec:sdc_iter_method}.
-In particular, we investigate the scheme using the diagonal matrices $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ and $\bm{Q}_\Delta^{\texttt{MIN-SR-S}}$, which are specifically designed for parallelizing SDC across the method.
-These simulations are carried out with the Python implementation \texttt{pySDC} \cite{Speck2025} using \texttt{MPI}.
+In order to evaluate the performance and efficiency of \texttt{SDC-C} we examine the method using different choices of the $\bm{Q}_\Delta$ matrix introduced in \prettyref{sec:sdc_iter_method} in three test cases: A linear test DAE, the nonlinear problem describing Andrews' squeezing mechanism, and a reaction-diffusion problem.
+In particular, we investigate the scheme using diagonal matrices $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ and $\bm{Q}_\Delta^{\texttt{MIN-SR-S}}$, which are specifically designed to parallelize SDC across the method.
+Simulations have been performed with the Python implementation \texttt{pySDC} \cite{Speck2025} using \texttt{MPI} for distributed memory parallelism with \texttt{mpi4py=4.0.3} \cite{Dalcin2011}.
+The \texttt{SDC-C} method is compared to the variants \texttt{FI-SDC} and \texttt{SI-SDC}, see \prettyref{sec:sdc_dae}.
 All SDC variants are used with Radau IIA nodes.
-The constrained SDC method is evaluated in comparison to the variants \texttt{FI-SDC} and \texttt{SI-SDC}, see \prettyref{sec:sdc_dae}.
-Instead of using the residual the increment is monitored.
-We denote the solution to be converged if the increment drops below an error tolerance $e_{tol}$, i.e.,
+Instead of using the residual, the increment is monitored.
+We denote the solution as converged if the increment drops below an error tolerance $\etol$, i.e.,

-and $\tilde{k}$ denotes the iteration number at which the solution is converged.
+where $\tilde{k}$ denotes the iteration number at which the solution is converged.
 For each problem, the error tolerance for each problem is set differently.
-In general, the tolerance is chosen to be equal to or smaller than $10^{-12}$.
-The vector $u^k_{M,t}$ defines the numerical solution of any unknown $\bm{u}$ at some iteration $k$ at the node $\tau_M$ at a time $t$.
+The vector $\bm{u}^k_{M,t}$ defines the numerical solution of any unknown $\bm{u}$ after iteration $k$ at last collocation node $\tau_M$ at a time $t$.
 Note that $\tau_M = t$, the numerical solution is thus the one to the next time step.